 NDPs also give parish councils an increased share of Community Infrastructure Levies (CILs).
 These are charged to developers at a rate based on the area of each property and is used to pay for (a) the provision, improvement, replacement, operation or maintenance of infrastructure; or (b) anything else that is concerned with addressing the demands that development places on an area.
 In West Berkshire, 15% of the CILs are passed to the parish council but the payments are capped annually (at the number of homes in the parish x £100 + index linking).
-If an NP is adopted, however, the figure is 25% and is uncapped.
+If an NDP is adopted, however, the figure is 25% and is uncapped.

 Two other benefits may also arise from a parish producing an NDP.
 The first is that local organisations, societies and other groups can start up or be given fresh energy by the level of community engagement which result from discussing an NDP.
-The second is that it can result in the a better relationship between the parish and the district council, which each being as a result better informed about the other’s problems, restrictions and aspirations.
+The second is that it can result in the a better relationship between the parish and the district council, which each being as a result better informed about the other’s problems, restrictions and aspirations: when considering local planning policies they will, after all, be looking at the section of the local plan which both parties have jointly framed.

 In short, an NDP provides an opportunity for a parish to influence the aspects of the local plan which affect it and to work with the district council and local residents to achieve this.
 It takes time, it costs money and it involves work but it will produce tangible and positive results.
 Over 560 parish councils have already had their NDPs adopted and many more, including several in West Berkshire, are in the process of producing one.

 One parish which formally embarked on the adoption of an NDP, in April 2018, is Hungerford: click here for up-to-date information on the progress and on how local residents can get involved.
 Lambourn decided to proceed in October 2018.